nextcloud/documentation/admin_manual/installation/nginx_owncloud_9x.rst

 Thanks to `@josh4trunks <https://github.com/josh4trunks>`_ for providing /
 creating these configuration examples.

-ownCloud in the webroot of nginx
+Nextcloud in the webroot of nginx
 --------------------------------

-The following config should be used when ownCloud is placed in the webroot of your nginx installation.
+The following config should be used when Nextcloud is placed in the webroot of your nginx installation.

 ::